guermz00/Spinning-Desicurer/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in this GitHub repository or send an email to guillermo.ramirez@utsa.edu.
+If you encounter any issues or have questions, feel free to send an email to guillermo.ramirez@utsa.edu.

 ## License

 These scripts are provided under the MIT License.
-See the LICENSE file for more information.